Quitania/kohlenstoffdioxid/README.md

 - BMP280
 - Custom Android App

 Not build yet.
-I choose a different controller, because I don't need WiFi on the go and this one has a little prototyping area.
-I'm trying to keep the size small enough, so it will fit into [this](https://learn.adafruit.com/3d-printed-case-for-adafruit-feather) case.
+Displaying the output on a mobile phone saves space and by using USB, I don't need an extra battery.

 ## Software
 - InfluxDB